Orioles slug their way past Indians 13-0

 TRAINER’S ROOM

-Indians: RHP Danny Salazar (right shoulder) will throw 30-35 pitches in a simulated game Sunday in Arizona.
-The team will then decide the next course of action.
-Salazar has not pitched at the major-league level since 2017 after undergoing arthroscopic surgery.
-RHP Jefry Rodríguez (right shoulder strain) was held back from the team’s eight-game road trip leading up to the All-Star break.
+Indians: 3B Jose Ramirez will be activated off the paternity list for Sunday’s game.
+“He will be ready to play,” Francona said. … RHP Danny Salazar (right shoulder) will throw 30-35 pitches in a simulated game Sunday in Arizona.
+Salazar has not pitched at the major-league level since 2017 after undergoing arthroscopic surgery. .
+RHP Jefry Rodriguez (right shoulder strain) was held back from the team’s eight-game road trip.

 UP NEXT